On the construction problem for Hodge numbers: Primitive Hodge numbers away from the vertical middle axis

 inside $Y_0$ can be covered by local holomorphic coordinates on which $\phi_1\times \phi_2$ acts by multiplication with some powers of $\zeta$.
 On these coordinates, $\eta_1$ acts by multiplication with some powers of a third root of unity.
 The local considerations of Lemma \ref{lem:sing1} therefore apply and we deduce that $Y_1$ is indeed a smooth model of $Y_0/G_1$.

 Since $G$ is abelian, the $G$-action on $Y_0''$ descends to a $G$-action on $Y_1$.
 The subgroup $G_1\subseteq G$ acts trivially on $Y_1$ and the induced $G/G_1$-action on $Y_1$ is effective.
 Also note that $G_i$ acts freely on $U_0\subseteq Y_0$ and so $G_i/G_1$ acts, for $2\leq i\leq c$, freely on the Zariski open subset $U_1\subseteq Y_1$.
-Moreover, the complement of $U_1$ in $Y_1$ is, by Lemma \ref{lem:sing1}, covered by local holomorphic coordinates on which $G$ acts by multiplication with some roots of unity.
+By (\ref{item:Fix}), the complement of $U_0$ in $Y_0$ can be covered by local holomorphic coordinates on which $G$ acts by multiplication with some roots of unity on each coordinate.
+It therefore follows from the second statement in Lemma \ref{lem:sing1} that the complement of $U_1$ in $Y_1$ can also be covered by local holomorphic coordinates in which $G$ acts by multiplication with some roots of unity on each coordinate.
 This shows that we can repeat the above construction inductively.

 We obtain for $i\in \left\{1,\ldots ,c\right\}$ smooth models

 of $Y_0/G_i$ on which $G$ acts (non-effectively).
 The smooth model $Y_i$ contains a Zariski open subset